 Employ them for work

 PWDs are twice likely to be poor as those who are not disabled.
 The Employment and Disability Institute at Cornell University reports that in 1990, 28.4% of disabled adults were employed, compared to 14.4% in 2013.
 Because they were denied a job or a final interview, people with disabilities continue to face discrimination at employment.
 But in the end, companies must view a person—including a person with a disability—as an asset rather than a possible risk.
+Be sure to check out options like ndis provider in Sydney.

 Increase PWD representation in political setting